Zedekiah's Cave

 Zedekiah’s Tears

 We descended a little further after this point, but there was ongoing construction, and additional access was restricted.
-There are still works in Zedekiah’s Cave to make it accessible to tourists.
+There is still work in Zedekiah’s Cave to make it accessible to tourists.
 And my future readers will be able to go even deeper into the Cave.

 But we turned back and started to make our way to the entrance.
 Here are several additional photos:

-Our visit was relatively short and took us more than half an hour.
+Our visit was relatively short, taking us over half an hour.
 But, if you are visiting without kids or joining a tour, you can spend up to one and a half hours there.

 Summary

-Moreover, since the acoustic is excellent, you can enjoy Zedekiah’s Cave differently.
+Moreover, since the acoustics are excellent, you can enjoy Zedekiah’s Cave differently.
 Read more in the events section.

 Have you ever been to Zedekiah’s Cave?
 Tell us about your experience in the comments below.